translate/pootle/docs/features/using_pootle_fs.rst

 The task of Pootle FS is to keep the filesystem and Pootle in sync.
-There are scenarios where items are not in sync and Pootle FS requires your intervention, these are the commands you need to bring things back into sync and to resolve conflicts.
+There are scenarios where items are not in sync and Pootle FS requires your intervention, these are the commands you will use to bring things back into sync and to resolve conflicts.